 - 1. Remove the blade and check the blade wheels Remove any sawdust buildup from the surface of the wheels. - 2.
 Install a clean blade and apply the appropriate tension.
 (See Section 2.5). - 3.
 Check the blade guide inserts are properly adjusted (See Section 3.2). - 4.
 Adjust the idle-side cant control to track the blade (See Section 2.6). - 5.
-Raise the middle blade housing cover and make sure all persons are clear of the open side of the saw head. - Engage the blade switch.

-8. Manually spin one of the blade wheels until the blade positions itself on the blade wheels.
+Raise the middle blade housing cover and make sure all persons are clear of the open side of the saw head. - 6.
+Turn the key switch to #2 position. - 7.
+Turn the key switch to #3 position.
+Manually spin one of the blade wheels until the blade positions itself on the blade wheels.